 Qualifier of command Entry of a numerical value that is sent to the driver as a command parameter.
 This input possibility is only available if Use qualifier of command has been activated.

-Entry range: 0 - 127
+▶ Entry range: 0 - 127

-Default: 0
+▶ Default: 0

-The identification of the action types in the menu ID must be clear, so that they are clearly identifiable in the context menu (on page 87).
-If two actions have the same ID, they are tagged with the special symbol $\mathbf{M}$ in the action tree.
+The identification of the action types in the menu ID must be clear, so that they are clearly identifiable in the context menu (on page 90).
+If two actions have the same ID, they are tagged with the special symbol M in the action tree.

-By selecting single properties, you receive additional information about functionality in the Property Help.
+Hint

-Actions and command conditions, once defined, can be exported / imported in XML.
-This allows for easy archiving and reusing in other applications.
+Note:

-The status can be set using the command status input.
+- When selecting individual properties, you receive additional information about functionality in the embedded help. - Defined actions and commands can be exported into XML and imported from XML.
+They can thus be easily archived or reused in other applications. - The status can be set using the command status input.